OneDrive/onedrive-api-docs/facets/audio_facet.md

 # Audio facet

 The **Audio** facet groups audio-related data on OneDrive into a single structure.
-It is available on the audio property of [Item][item-resource] resources that have associated audio.
+It is available on the audio property of [driveItem][item-resource] resources that have associated audio.

 ## JSON representation